Parabolic dynamics and Anisotropic Banach spaces: Introduction

 By unique ergodicity, given $g\in\cC^0(\bT^2,\bR)$, $\frac 1t \int_0^t ds \, g\circ \phi_s(x)$ converges uniformly to $\mu(g)$.
 We have thus naturally arrived at our .2cm {\bf First question}: How fast is the convergence to the ergodic average? .2cm The question is equivalent to investigating the precise growth of the functionals $H_{x,t}:\cC^r\to\bR$ defined by

-Of course, if $\mu(g)\neq 0$, then $H_{x,t}(g)\sim \mu(g)t$, but if $\mu(g)=0$, then we expect a slower growth. \begin{rem} Note that the growth rate of an ergodic average it is not a topological invariant, hence the fact that our systems can be topologically conjugated to a linear model, as stated in Lemma \ref{lem:classify}, it is not of much help. \end{rem}
+Of course, if $\mu(g)\neq 0$, then $H_{x,t}(g)\sim \mu(g)t$, but if $\mu(g)=0$, then we expect a slower growth. \begin{rem} Note that the growth rate of an ergodic integral for functions of a given smoothness it is not a topological invariant, hence the fact that our systems can be topologically conjugated to a linear model, as stated in Lemma \ref{lem:classify}, is not of much help. \end{rem}

-In the work of Flaminio-Forni \cite{FlaminioForni03} is proven that the functional \eqref{eq:htau}, there defined for the horocycle flow on a surface of constant negative curvature, has growth controlled by a finite number of obstructions.
-That is, the growth is slower if the function $g$ belongs to the kernel of certain functionals.
-The remarkable discovery of Forni is that such obstructions cannot be expected, in general, to be measures: they are {\em distributions}.\footnote{ A part, of course, for the first that, as above, is the invariant measure $\mu$.}
+In the work of Flaminio-Forni \cite{FlaminioForni03} is proven that the functionals \eqref{eq:htau}, there defined for the horocycle flow on a surface of constant negative curvature, have a polynomial growth with exponent determined by a countable number of obstructions.
+That is, the growth is slower if the function $g$ belongs to the kernel of certain set of functionals.
+The remarkable discovery of Forni (going back to \cite{Forni97, Forni02}) is that the possible power growths form a discrete set and that the associated obstructions cannot be expected, in general, to be measures: they are {\em distributions}.\footnote{ Apart, of course, for the first that, as above, is the invariant measure $\mu$.} See Remark \ref{rem:horo} for further details.